Game Changing Tips for Writing HARO Pitches for Therapists

 Proofread Your Pitch

+Time may be of the essence, but that doesn’t mean it's okay to send a sloppy pitch.
 Always proofread and edit your writing.
-Reporters tend to be experts in the English language and grammar, so you’ll want to try your best to meet their standards.
+Reporters tend to be experts in the English language and grammar.
+You’ll want to try your best to meet their standards.
+If you struggle with this, there are tools like Grammarly that can proofread for you.

 Maximize the Email Subject Line